-SB 103 (Castlen)(H. Local Govt)
+SB 103 (Castlen)(S. Ag)(Under study)

-Would reduce size of "farmstead" from 10 to 5 acres, exclusive of non-farm buildings, for purposes of on-site sewage disposal system requirements; and for the purposes of exemption from the requirements of the Kentucky State Plumbing Code.
+Would reduce size of "farmstead" from 10 to 5 acres for purposes of on-site sewage disposal system requirements; and for the purposes of exemption from the requirements of the Kentucky State Plumbing Code.